essboi/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-This file contains various pointers, arrays and string tasks.
+This directory contains various pointers, arrays and string tasks.